 How to Store

-Store this vinaigrette in an airtight container in the refrigerator for up to two weeks.
+Store this maple vinaigrette dressing in an airtight container in the refrigerator for up to two weeks.
 If the olive oil solidifies due to cold temperatures, let the dressing sit at room temperature just until the oil liquifies.
 Then give it a good shake or whisk before serving.

 More Homemade Salad Dressing Recipes